gittuf/gittuf/docs/gaps/teams-proposal/README.md

 which allows multiple keys to be grouped to a single entity.
 However, the current implementation of principals does not support grouping multiple entities into a single entity.
-This makes it difficult for a delegating entity to identify groups within a delegation (since they are implicit), as well as modifying all associated delegations when someone needs to be added to or removed from a group.
+This makes it difficult for a delegating entity to identify groups within a delegation (since they are implicit), as well as to modify all associated delegations when someone needs to be added to or removed from a group.
+With teams in gittuf, the delegating entity only needs to run an update to their team definition once, which will affect all delegations where the team is authorized.

 This GAP introduces the idea of a Team in gittuf, in which multiple principals can be grouped together as part of a single entity, and a single principal can